LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 ## Step 5 - Print '!'
 The ASCII value for '!' is 33.
 We will use the while-loop method from before by giving cell 0 a value of 6 and decreasing cell 1 by 11 each time.
 Cell 1's value now is (100 - 6 * 11 = 100 - 66 = 34) which is 1 above 33.

-To account for this, move the cell pointer to the right by 1 and decrement cell 1's value by 1 (34 - 1 = 33) and output the result:
+To account for this, move the data pointer to the right by 1 and decrement cell 1's value by 1 (34 - 1 = 33) and output the result:
 ```
-<++++++                     Moves cell pointer to 0 and adds 6
+<++++++                     Moves data pointer to 0 and adds 6
 [->-----------<]            Via pointer moving subtracts 66 from cell 1 (100 minus 66 = 34)
 >-.
 Subtracts 1 from cell 1 (34 minus 1 = 33) and prints '!'
 (ASCII value 33)
 ```